lint-staged/lint-staged/README.md

                                      (default: false)
-  -c, --config [path]                path to configuration file, or - to read from stdin -d, --debug                        print additional debug information (default: false) --no-stash                         disable the backup stash, and do not revert in case of
+  -c, --config [path]                path to configuration file, or - to read from stdin -d, --debug                        print additional debug information (default: false) --no-reset                         do not reset changes in case of errors -p, --concurrent <parallel tasks>  the number of tasks to run concurrently, or false to run
-                                     errors
-  -p, --concurrent <parallel tasks>  the number of tasks to run concurrently, or false to run
                                      tasks serially (default: true) -q, --quiet                        disable lint-staged’s own console output (default: false)